 - Make sure there is no red skin or sores on your child's arms where the cuffs are placed.

-- Your child's doctor or nurse will tell you when you can stop using the cuffs.
+- Your child's provider will tell you when you can stop using the cuffs.

-Ask your doctor or nurse when it is safe to go swimming.
+Ask your provider when it is safe to go swimming.
 Children may have tubes in their eardrums and need to keep water out of their ears.

-Your doctor or nurse will refer your child to a speech therapist.
+Your provider will refer your child to a speech therapist.
 Most times, speech therapy lasts 2 months.
+You will be told when to make a follow up appointment.

 When to Call the Doctor